UST-MICO/mico/CONTRIBUTING.md

 Pull Requests are usually reviewed by one or two committers, and checked on a regular basis.
 If the reviewers submitted their review react to their comments and update your feature.
 A pull request is ready to merge if the reviewers approved it.

+#### Definition of Done

+An issue, feature, or bug-fix is considered done, if **all** of the following elements are checked:

+- [ ] Implementation
+    - [ ] is completed
+    - [ ] works as expected
+    - [ ] meets all functional & non-functional requirements
+- [ ] Tests are implemented with an appropriate diff coverage
+- [ ] Pull request
+    - [ ] Travis-CI must build successfully
+    - [ ] Contains detailed description of your changes
+    - [ ] Approved by at least one reviewer
+    - [ ] Ensure that the commit messages are [good commit messages](https://chris.beams.io/posts/git-commit/)
+- [ ] Contribution guidelines must be followed
+    - [ ] Source files are properly formatted
+    - [ ] Documentation is updated
+    - [ ] License header is applied
+- [ ] Design decisions are discussed in an ADR

 ---